libnifalcon/libnifalcon/README.txt

 Linux
 -----

-- Either ftd2xx or libftdi can be used on linux.
-- 64-BIT USERS: There are no versions of ftd2xx drivers for 64-bit linux. libftdi has been tested and found to work fine with libnifalcon on 64-bit platforms.
-- IF USING FTD2XX, make sure to read the instructions that come with it on setting up the proc system properly.
-- Some installations of libftdi using debian apt-get seem to be a little unstable with libnifalcon (this has mainly been found on 64-bit machines).
-If you have installed libftdi from a prepackaged install and have stability issues accessing the falcon, it is recommended that you try compiling libftdi yourself.
+- libusb-1.0, while still beta, provides very fast non-blocking communications for Linux.
+Use it.
 - Programs built with libnifalcon (including example programs that come with the library) requires either root access (i.e. running under sudo) or correct udev based USB permissions to run as non-root.
+There's a sample udev file in the "linux" directory of the distribution that can help.

 ---
 OSX
 ---

-- As of ftd2xx 0.1.4 for OS X, ftd2xx seems to have gotten decent stability on OS X. Kyle still uses libftdi.
+- As of ftd2xx 0.1.4 for OS X, ftd2xx seems to have gotten decent stability on OS X. libnifalcon developers prefer libftdi for the time being.